Georg Schierscher

 Georg Schierscher (born 27 January 1942) is a mathematician, teacher, and former politician from Liechtenstein who served in the Landtag of Liechtenstein from 1989 to 1993.

 Life

 Schierscher was born on 27 January 1942 in Schaan as the son of his father by the same name and Aurelia (née Martinelli) as one of three children.
 He attended secondary school in Vaduz before studying mathematics in Freiburg im Breisgau, where he received a diploma in 1969.
 From 1970 to 2002 he taught mathematics, computer science and physics at the Liechtensteinisches Gymnasium.

 He was a judge at the Liechtenstein state court from 1977 to 1985.
 He was a member of the Landtag of Liechtenstein from 1989 to 1993 as a member of the Progressive Citizens' Party.
+In the run-up to the 2003 Liechtenstein constitutional referendum, Schierscher alongside other former members of the Landtag, opposed the proposed changes by the prince.